What is Corporate Branding?

-Corporate brand image is the ideas are characteristics consumers associate with your company.
+Corporate brand image is the ideas and characteristics consumers associate with your company.
 Characteristics such as luxury, reliability, and sustainability all produce a positive response from consumers.
 Conversely, if your brand elicits a consumer response connected with pollution, bad business practices, or poor quality, your company has a major brand image issue.

 The brand image is fragile and it’s possible to tarnish it.
 This is even more true since the rise of social media.
 One post from a customer with a bad experience can result in years of future PR and branding work to undo the damage.